govuk-one-login/data-analytics-platform/README.md

 #### Integration tests

-Integration tests verify the data pipeline from SQS ingestion through to the stage layer (stage to conform tests planned to be added).
-These are enabled to run in _dev_ or _build_ environments.
-They use [Jest](https://jestjs.io) with a global setup file ([setup-happy-edge-cases.ts](tests/integration-tests/setup-happy-edge-cases.ts)) that:
+Integration tests verify the data pipeline from SQS ingestion through to the conform layer.
+These are enabled to run in _dev_ or _build_ environment.
+They use [Jest](https://jestjs.io) and are organized into two test projects that run concurrently.
+The main test suite uses a shared global setup file ([setup-main-test-suite.ts](tests/integration-tests/setup-main-test-suite.ts)) that processes all test events through the pipeline before tests run, while the raw-to-stage unhappy path tests execute the Step Function individually within each test to verify error handling.

+The main test suite global setup:
 1. Sends test events to the TxMA SQS queue
 2. Waits for events to appear in the raw layer
 3. Executes the raw-to-stage ETL Step Function
 4. Waits for transformed data in the stage layer
+5. Waits for transformed data in the conform layer

+The raw-to-stage unhappy path tests setup ([setup-raw-to-stage-unhappy-path.ts](tests/integration-tests/setup-raw-to-stage-unhappy-path.ts)) only loads environment variables, as each test writes malformed data directly to the raw S3 layer and executes the Step Function individually (expecting it to fail).

 Prerequisites to running integration tests:
 * Set up ~/.aws/config file with the correct AWS credentials